 It also works as a standard voice recorder, so you can keep a note of your excellent ideas or dreams you’ve had as soon as you wake.

-It has its own rechargeable battery that will give you eight hours' use when fully juiced.
-Yes, it's another thing to charge, but eight hours should be plenty.
+.
+Yes, it’s another thing to charge, but eight hours should be plenty.
 Unless you distrust people so much you record your every phone call.

 Read more: Garmin Dash Cam 35 review

 By the way, it’s worth checking on the legal issues surrounding recording phone calls.
 Generally speaking, it’s legal here in the UK, as long as the recordings are only for personal use and aren’t shared with a third party.
 But we’d advise investigating further before using recordings for any purpose.